humnetlab/Mob_Building_Occ_Energy_Use/README.md

 To run the EnergyPlus analysis, you need EnergyPlus (https://energyplus.net/installation-linux) and Eppy (https://pythonhosted.org/eppy/runningeplus.html).

+The input idf files for one tract are included in the directory "Full_idf_files".
+Unzip this and add the files to this directory.

 In particular, you need to make sure that teh path to the 'iddFile' ('Energy+.idd') is set and then to run the simulations you need EnergyPlus installed.

 After the ipython notebook files have been run in the directory "Stay_Assignment_Scripts", then the scripts in the directory "EPS_Scripts" can be run.